Xilinx/embeddedsw/lib/sw_services/xilmfs/src/utils/readme.txt

 This directory contains the following files: readme.txt:		This file

-flash.tcl:		TCL script to be used in conjuction with xmd to download MFS image to
+flash.tcl:		TCL script to be used in conjunction with xmd to download MFS image to
 			flash.
 Warning: The script has to be modified depending on the board, flash memory type, etc.